SamuelMclean/ShadowPlayDiscordifier/README.md

 # ShadowPlayDiscordifier

 A simple tool to compress ShadowPlay clips to under 10MB for sharing on Discord.

-Currently only guaranteed to work on 15 second clips.
+Currently only tested to work on 15 second clips.

 # Set up Instructions